delianides/dotfiles-local/README.md

 dotfiles
 ========

 Welcome to my dotfiles!
-The files here are a pretty minimal setup for easily running Docker, Tmux, and NeoVim.
+The files here are a pretty minimal setup for easily running Docker, Tmux, and Vim.
 I'm currently using [RCM](https://github.com/thoughtbot/rcm) from thoughtbot to manage everything.

 Installation
 ------------